Eeram: Critical response

 Rediff.com wrote "Debutant director Arivazhagan, who has written and directed the film, has turned out a horror/suspense film that strives to score points on logic, novelty and raciness.
 The best part is that he actually makes you cling to the edge of the seat most of the time.
-No mean feat, considering the limitations on mainstream Tamil cinema."
+No mean feat, considering the limitations on mainstream Tamil cinema".
 The Hindu wrote "Arivazhagan must have polished his screenplay over and over again to come up with such a lucid narrative that strongly impacts the viewer.
 Only wish the attempt doesn't prove to be a flash in the pan.
-Because Eeram shows that this young director is worth looking out for."
+Because Eeram shows that this young director is worth looking out for".
+Sify wrote, "Eeram is cool and chilling, but would have been better if it was trimmed by at least 15 minutes.
+Anyway Shankar can be proud of his new discovery- Arivazhagan, the film is worth a look".

 Box office

-The film released in 120 screens worldwide and was a sleeper hit at the box office.
+The film released in 120 screens worldwide and was considered a sleeper hit by trade analysts.

 Dropped sequel

 After the success of Eeram, Arivazhagan wanted to make a sequel as he had the story ready for it, but soon dropped the idea to avoid getting typecast.
 Later, he chose to go with a different genre which was not related to Eeram, as he did not want to limit himself to only horror films.